 Clubs that do not lodge an audited CBS by the deadline of 30 September will be taxed at the higher pub venue rate until the audited CBS is lodged.
-The VGCCC can also take disciplinary action against a club for not complying with the Gambling Regulation Act 2003 (the Act).
+The VGCCC can also take disciplinary action against a club for failing to comply with the Gambling Regulation Act 2003 (the Act).

-Clubs should collect and record the information they need to complete the CBS so that together with their auditors they can ensure the validity and accuracy of the benefits they claim to have provided.
-Although names of beneficiaries are not required, it would be beneficial if clubs provided a description of the type of community purpose or activity claimed.
+Clubs should collect and record the necessary information to complete the CBS, enabling them, together with their auditors, to verify the validity and accuracy of the benefits they claim to have provided.
+Although the names of beneficiaries are not required, it would be beneficial if clubs provided a description of the type of community purpose or activity they claim.